raleighc/readme_creator-HW_09/newREADME.md

   ## Installation:

-  gwrgwergasdfgweqrgq
+  glad it with your fingers and squeeze

   ## Usage:

-  aqergqerthrtjrythnbf
+  I dunno

   ## License:

-  GNU AGPLv3
+  **Notice:**

+  This application is covered under: [Mozilla Public License 2.0](https://spdx.org/licenses/MPL-2.0.html)

   ## Contributing:

-  erth6hrgrstwhqarh
+  Lick it

   ## Tests:

-  qh4trhwt4hrsthrweh
+  nope

   ## Questions:

-  Questions can be directed to: tgwgdrgrwehhy
+  Questions can be directed to: [Email](rosebud@gmail.com)

-  For other work please visit: aerthwrfbwretve
+  For other work please visit: [GitHub](https://github.com/rosebud)